maciejgryka/maciejgryka.github.io/_drafts/2021-05-14-deploying-regex-help.md

 ## Deployment

 OK, enough with the fawning - how do you actually deploy this thing?
 As mentioned, you need a `Dockerfile` first.
-It can be pretty simple in the simplest cases - you can use the official elixir Docker image, e.g. [elixir:1.12](https://hub.docker.com/_/elixir/) and serve your app using `mix server`.
+It can be pretty simple in the simplest cases - you can use the official elixir Docker image (try [elixir:1.12](https://hub.docker.com/_/elixir/)) and serve your app using `mix server`.
 In my case [the `Dockerfile` got a bit more involved](https://github.com/maciejgryka/regex_help/blob/main/Dockerfile), because I needed Rust and played with multi-stage builds a little.
 Fly also has [a good example in their Elixir setup guide](https://fly.io/docs/getting-started/elixir/#dockerfile).

 Once I had a working `Dockerfile`, following that guide didn't take very long and my app was live.
 That was neat - `flyctl` feels like a Heroku-like CLI tool and the process was generally smooth, including the [custom domain setup](https://fly.io/docs/app-guides/custom-domains-with-fly/) and getting a TLS certificate.